-Here, an escaped robber and disputed accounts of his arrest: was he brutally seized in a church in great disrespect of the sacral space and sanctuary—or simply taken into custody on the city street?
+An escaped robber and disputed accounts of his arrest: was he violently seized in a church in great disrespect of the sacral space and sanctuary—or simply taken into custody on the city street?

 The sheriffs of London, on the other hand, claimed that Reynold had been on the street outside the church and not in sanctuary at all when they arrested him.